The Foundation has identified three priority programs in the area of Culture and Community:

 The ties between Subiaco and the USA are both long and strong, epitomised by the 1995 senior men's WA state premiership (Subiaco) and senior men's Australian National Championship (WA), the team for which was dominated by Subiaco players and support staff.
-A 25 year reunion of the 1995 group, extended to anyone who has ever been associated with the Maroon and Gold, has been organised at the half way point between Subiaco and the US (Hawaii) at the end of 2020.
-Members and their families and friends will converge on the Pacific island for a week over Christmas, engaging in a series of social activities conducted together with the Hawaiian Lacrosse Association.
+A 25 year reunion of the 1995 group, extended to anyone who has ever been associated with the Maroon and Gold, has been organised at the half way point between Subiaco and the US (Hawaii) at the end of 2022, due to the logistical impact of COVID19.
+Members and their families and friends plan to converge on the Pacific island for a week over Christmas, engaging in a series of social activities conducted together with the Hawaiian Lacrosse Association.
 For further information, contact Ryan Wade at email@example.com.

 The "SubiLax" Project